 While MacBooks are premium devices that are built like a tank, the same can not be said about their chargers.
 The adapters are built well, but the problem here is the cables.
 Apple chose to go with thin cables that are prone to cable fraying.
 It is almost as if Apple designed these cables to break even under normal usage, they are so thin and weak.

 These cables are similar to smartphone charging cables.
 While they are good enough for smartphones, MacBooks are much heavier products.
 Even the charging adapter is much heavier than an iPhone charger.
 This means that these cables tend to experience a lot more weight and strain making them prone to fraying much more.

-Most other laptop manufactures include much higher quality cables that are thicker and can withstand more pressure.
+Most other laptop manufacturers include much higher-quality cables that are thicker and can withstand more pressure.
 But Apple doesn’t, which is baffling since MacBooks are premium products.
 But don’t worry, we are here to help you with how to protect your MacBook charger cable.

 Alan Urban is the Editor-in-chief of Stupid Apple Rumours and often proclaims that he’s ” Apple’s number one fan.”